 Because breeders have worked so hard to keep the Russian Blue a natural breed, they haven’t inherited any genetic health conditions.

-If your cat gains too much weight, then it will be susceptible to the health issues that are common with obesity.
+If your cat gains too much weight, they will be susceptible to the health issues common with obesity.
 These can include hypertension, diabetes, heart problems, arthritis, respiratory issues, kidney stones, and kidney failure.

 If your Blue ever needs surgery, obesity will increase the risks of the procedure.

 Russian Blue Life Expectancy

 This breed has a very long life compared to most pets.
 Its average lifespan is 10-15 years, but some have been known to live to age 25.

 Despite its glamorous appearance, grooming the Russian Blue is easy and straightforward.
 They need a combing once or twice a week (which they will probably love!), regular ear checks, and routine care otherwise.

 All you’ll need for grooming supplies are a medium-toothed comb, a toothbrush, and nail clippers.

 Because of its predisposition to obesity, you will want to monitor your Blue’s diet carefully.
 Again, free-feeding is not a good idea for this breed.